5GZORRO/platform-automation/README.md

 # 5GZORRO platform deployment

-Installs the [5GZORRO](https://www.5gzorro.eu/) platform with all modules dependencies with 4 provider (admin, regulator, trader, consumer).
+In this project we provide an automated way to install [5GZORRO](https://www.5gzorro.eu/) platform.
+We create different template that satisfy different scenario.
+Whit the default scenario a complete version of 5GZORRO will be deployed, with all modules dependencies (exluded VON-Network, Corda Network, OSM) and 4 operators that have different role (admin, regulator, trader, consumer).

+In the repository are also present some scripts that allow users to automate the deployment of the additional components that are required by the 5GZORRO platform like VON-Network, Corda-Network in the Azure Cloud Enviroment.
+See [Azure](#Azure) for more details.

 ![Alt text](/azure-infrastructure-diagram.png?raw=true "Azure Infrastructure Diagram")

 ## Prerequisites

+If you want to deploy 5GZORRO platform on bare-metal or in a cloud provider different from Azure, there're three main prerequisite, a Kubernetes cluster with an IP address that is reaceble from the clients, a domain name that point to this IP and a client with kubectl and helm installed to run the installation commands.

 - Kubernetes >=1.20 <1.22
 - Helm 3+
+- Domain Name

 ## Dependencies

-This chart require additional components:
+This chart require additional components, those components needs to be installed separetely:

 - [VON-Network](https://github.com/5GZORRO/identity#build-von-network)
 - [Corda-Network](https://github.com/5GZORRO/smart-contract-lifecycle-manager#running-corda-nodes-locally)